ebartrum/diffusion/README.md

 *A cute and realistic kitten*

+## How to download model weights

+`huggingface-cli download stabilityai/stable-video-diffusion-img2vid-xt`

-##Make a sandbox from a singularity simg file
+## How to make a sandbox from a singularity simg file

 First start an interactive job on JADE: